particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 ## FAQ (Frequently Asked Questions)

-### What are free plan limits?

-The free plan is a place for prototyping products.
-It is free of charge, but there are limits on the number of devices and data operations you can use.

-- Up to {{freeTierDevices}} devices, any mix of cellular, Wi-Fi, and Tracker devices
-- {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices
-- Up to {{freeTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, at no charge
-- Device communication is paused when a monthly limit is reached

-{{top}}

-### What is a data operation?

-{{blurb name="dataoperations"}}

-{{top}}

 ### How am I billed for the growth plan?

 You initially decide how many blocks you want when you create your growth organization.
 That many blocks will be billed at {{growthBlockPrice}} each at the start of your billing period.